prashantcodelab/banking_er_pipeline/README.md

 # 🧠 Entity Resolution Pipeline for Banking

-This project provides a full end-to-end **Entity Resolution (ER)** system built for financial institutions like Citibank.
+This project provides a full end-to-end **Entity Resolution (ER)** system built for financial institutions like Mybank.
 It identifies and merges duplicate or related customer records across different data sources using both rule-based and machine learning approaches.

 ## 📦 Features